Back discs anatomy

 Anatomy, Back, Posterior Longitudinal Ligament

+They act as tough ligaments that hold the vertebrae of the spine together.
 They also provide a shock-absorbing effect within the spine and prevent the vertebrae from grinding together.The intervertebral discs are approximately 7-10 mm thick and 4 cm in diameter (anterior – posterior plane) in the lumbar region of the spine.
-Causes of Pain in the Lumbar Spine.
 They consist of three major components: the inner .The erector spinae muscles.The inferior surface of the superior vertebral body articulates with the superior surface of the inferior vertebral body through intervertebral (IV) discs.

 Lumbar Spine: What It Is, Anatomy & Disorders

 Unlike the muscles and organs of our bodies, the intervertebral disc has .These 25 discs (7 cervical, 12 thoracic, 5 lumbar, and 1 sacral) account for about 25% to 33% of the length of the spine.
-The blood supply to the disc is only to the .comHow to Rehydrate Spinal Discs (with Pictures) - wikiHowwikihow.
+The components of the disc are nucleus pulposus, annulus fibrosus and cartilagenous end .

 Intervertebral Discs: Structure, Function, and Disorders